http-party/http-server/README.md

 `-o` Open browser window after staring the server

+`-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds (defaults to '3600').
+To disable caching, use -c-1.

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com

 `-S` or `--ssl` Enable https.